 xTool F1 Ultra vs ComMarker B6 MOPA: Which Laser Is Right for You?

 If you've been researching desktop laser engravers for any length of time, you've probably landed on these two machines more than once.
-The xTool F1 Ultra and the ComMarker B6 MOPA have both earned serious followings among makers, small business owners, and professional engravers — and for good reason.
-They're genuinely impressive machines.
+The xTool F1 Ultra and the ComMarker B6 MOPA have both earned serious followings among makers, small business owners, and professional engravers.
+But they are not the same machine.
+They represent two quite different philosophies about what a desktop fiber laser should do.
+This guide covers specs, real-world performance, software, material compatibility, and value — so you can make a clear decision for your specific workflow.

 Two Different Philosophies, One Purchase Decision

-At a high level, the xTool F1 Ultra asks: what if one machine could do everything?
+The xTool F1 Ultra asks: what if one machine could do everything?
 It combines a 20W fiber laser and a 20W diode laser into a single enclosed unit, so you can engrave metal one minute and cut wood the next without changing machines.

-The ComMarker B6 MOPA asks a different question: what if one machine could do one thing better than almost anything else at this price point?
-It's a dedicated fiber laser built specifically for metal work, and its MOPA (Master Oscillator Power Amplifier) technology gives you a level of pulse control that standard fiber lasers simply can't match.
+The ComMarker B6 MOPA asks: what if one machine could do one thing better than almost anything else at this price point?
+It's a dedicated fiber laser built specifically for metal work, and its MOPA (Master Oscillator Power Amplifier) technology gives you pulse control that standard fiber lasers can't match.
+Both are valid philosophies.
+The right one depends entirely on what you're making.

 xTool F1 Ultra: Key Specs and Strengths

 The xTool F1 Ultra is the world's first desktop machine to combine a 20W fiber laser and a 20W diode laser in a single enclosed galvo unit.
-That's not marketing fluff — it's a genuinely novel design that changes what a compact engraver can do.

 Quick specs: